dittonetwork/ditto-runner-node/README.md

 During the Alpha phase, operators will be rewarded based on their performance in simulations.
 Points are distributed retrospectively and will become visible after the Alpha phase concludes.

 - Reward Mechanism:
-A public leaderboard available at https://app.dittonetwork.io/operators tracks the percentage of successful simulations per operator.
-Each day at 00:00 UTC, we take a snapshot of the leaderboard.
-The top-5 operators by success rate receive a fixed reward in points.
+A public leaderboard available at https://app.dittonetwork.io/operators tracks the operator performance.
+Based on this data Ditto will determine and distribute points to the most performing operators at the end of the Alpha phase.

 - Fairness & Validity:
 Only valid simulations are counted (no duplicates, no broken reports).